a479175269/learngit/readme.txt

-git is a disversion version control systeam git is free softwore
+Git is a version control system.
+Git is free software.